Beads of nacre, also known as mother of pearl

 - The article by Wininger, Bester, & Deshpande (2012) in Pain Management Nursing called “Spinal Cord Stimulation to Treat Postthoracotomy Neuralgia: Non–Small-Cell Cancer: A Case Report” offers an excellent case history of a medical implant application.
 The article not only examines the medical necessity and benefits of the application, but also outlines how the benefits outweigh the risks.

 The goal of biomaterials science is to achieve biocompatibility.
 The Williams (1999) definition of biocompatibility is “the ability of a material to perform with an appropriate host response in a specific application” (p.
 40).
 This implies survival of the material in a tissue matrix without causing significant inflammation or irritation on an ongoing basis.
 A truly biocompatible material would promote little-to-no such effects.
 Despite advances in technology, however, all currently available biomaterial implants are viewed by the body as foreign objects, also called foreign bodies.
 Foreign body implants trigger the body’s foreign body response, which is a protective immunological response that occurs in several steps.
-The final step is encapsulation, a process that effectually walls off the implant with stands of fibrous, connective tissue.
+The final step is encapsulation, a process that effectually walls off the implant with strands of fibrous, connective tissue.

 — Immunogenicity and the Foreign Body Response —